Lost in Aggregation: The Causal Interpretation of the IV Estimand

 We have shown that unless proportional aggregation is satisfied or a valid ACID suitable for an instrument-tuned intervention is provided, the difference between the IV estimate of the causal effect and the aggregate causal effect is unbounded.
 What are the implications for IV studies that involve aggregate treatment variables?

 It is tempting to see the aggregation problem as another variation of the ways in which the exclusion restriction can be violated, and to propose the corresponding remedies.
+As we show in this section, the analogy is imperfect, and the standard remedies do not carry over.
 The exclusion restriction requires that the instrument $I$ is independent of the outcome $Y$ given the treatment $A$ and confounder $U$.
 In our setting, while $I \ind Y| A_1, ..., A_k, U$, the exclusion restriction is indeed violated with respect to the aggregate treatment, since we have that $I \not\ind Y| A, U$ for $A = \sum_j \alpha_jA_j$ with arbitrary $\alpha_j$.
 This is a familiar problem that can also occur when a continuous treatment variable is discretized.
 Moreover, the Gaussian observational joint distribution over $I, U, A, Y$ in the aggregation setting of Figure~\ref{fig:case11} (SCM~\eqref{scm:generalcase}) is equivalent to the Gaussian observational joint distribution of the causal system in Figure~\ref{fig:er} (SCM~\eqref{scm:classic_erv_IV} below) that violates the exclusion restriction by having an extra edge for a direct effect of the instrument on the outcome, as reflected by the following result.
-See Appendix~\ref{apx:aggexclproof} for the proof.
+See Supplementary Section~\ref{apx:aggexclproof} for the proof.

 \begin{proposition}[Aggregation as an exclusion violation] Consider SCM~\eqref{scm:generalcase}, where the errors are assumed to be mutually independent standard Gaussians.
-The distribution of the vector $(I,U,A,Y)^{\top}$ is then equivalent to the distribution of the vector $(I',U',A',Y')^{\top}$ produced by the following SCM (compatible with the graph in Figure \ref{fig:er}):
+The distribution of the vector $(I,U,A,Y)^{\top}$ is then equivalent to the distribution of the vector $(I',U',A',Y')^{\top}$ produced by the following linear SCM (compatible with the graph in Figure \ref{fig:er}):

 where error terms are independent mean zero Gaussian with the following variances:

 \end{proposition}